krisztinakiraly2/Project_Laboratory/README.md

 This GitHub repository showcases my Project Laboratory work, which is connected to my studies at BME.
+The main goal of this project is to provide a convenient yet secure way to store passwords.
+The microcontroller connects via USB and is configured as a USB composite device (HID and COM port communication).
+Using the Windows application, users can manage their passwords and select which one to be typed in.